Nimixx/Wordpress-Starter/README.md

 2. **Bedrock Structure**
    - Modern WordPress stack with improved security and organization
+   - Uses Composer to install the latest version of Roots Bedrock
+   - Includes complete WordPress installation with proper dependency management
-   - Uses a more structured approach with separated web and app directories
+   - Provides enhanced security with separated web root and configuration files
-   - Includes configuration files and environment separation
-   - Ready for modern development workflows
+   - Falls back to creating only the directory structure if Composer is not available

 ## Prerequisites

 - **For Classic Structure with WordPress Core**: [WP-CLI](https://wp-cli.org/) should be installed and accessible in your PATH
-- **For Bedrock Structure**: [Composer](https://getcomposer.org/) is recommended for dependency management (not installed automatically)
+- **For Bedrock Structure**: [Composer](https://getcomposer.org/) should be installed and accessible in your PATH

 ## Features